Fraud Blocker

 The starting point: Jemaa el-Fna square

-Jemaa El-Fna Square Marrakech Medina
+Jemaa el-Fna square Marrakech Medina

-The West: the Koutoubia Mosque
+The West: Koutoubia Mosque

 Koutoubia Mosque Marrakech Medina